| |

 These were my most formative years.

-I'm now a writer, editor, and artist currently living in Los Angeles.
+I'm now a writer and artist currently living in Los Angeles.

 Welcome to my website.